Upbeat outlook, investor inflows lift emerging market first half debt issuance

-LONDON, June 30 An improving economic backdrop and yield-hungry investors helped lift hard-currency debt sales from emerging market governments and firms to fresh heights in the first six months of 2017.
+LONDON, June 30 (Reuters) - An improving economic backdrop and yield-hungry investors helped lift hard-currency debt sales from emerging market governments and firms to fresh heights in the first six months of 2017.

 Bond sales from corporate and sovereign issuers across developing nations have risen to just over $355 billion in the first six months of 2017 -- the strongest half year performance in at least 10 years, according to Thomson Reuters data.